C# TODO Comments (Visual Studio)Use TODO comments to track tasks in Visual Studio. Review the TODO syntax.

-Summary.
+A summary.
 We looked at TODO comment syntax in the Visual Studio IDE.
 You can go through your project and put TODO comments everywhere you need to do something.

+Other comments.
 UNDONE and HACK are a couple other predefined comment tokens.

-Tip Experiment and find what suits your style the best, so you can be as productive as possible—or as productive as you want to be.
+Experiment and find what suits your style the best, so you can be as productive as you want to be.